-It is necessary for any family to have its own savings.
+Any family must have savings.
 It can be for the kids’ tuition fees in the future, or a plan to get a new house and lot – whatever the case may be.

-The fact is it is important that parents learn to save up early on in their family life, no matter how many kids they want to have or what lifestyle they want to adopt.
+The fact is parents must learn to save up early on in their family life, no matter how many kids they want to have or what lifestyle they want to adopt.
 Agreeing to have family savings will keep most parents from major headaches and financial woes in the long run.

 However, the reality is that there are unforeseen incidents that catch us off guard and throw us off our plans.
 One sad instance is the sudden loss of a loved one.
 It could be a serious disease that led to his passing or a tragic accident that would take a family member.